Gmail Recommended Settings

 Note: Messages you send to yourself will not appear in your inbox.
 They will instead be found in All Mail.

 Like filters in other email clients, you can use a filter to manage incoming mail messages.
 You can label, archive, delete, star or forward mail based on filters you create.
 "Starring" an email is a way of making it stand out for any reason you might want to, such as: it's more important, you want to get back to it, it contains an action item, and so on.
-For more information, read see Setting up Filters in Gmail and/or Google's Using Filters.
+For more information, see Setting up Filters in Gmail.

 If you want to jazz up the look and feel of your Gmail interface, test drive some of the many themes available.
 Easily added or removed, you can vary your look in an instant!
 For more information, read Google's Gmail Themes.